Knowledge Base Sections ▾

 )

-# 2. Load and index documents
+# 2. Document loading and indexing

 loader = TextLoader("docs/my_document.txt")